 The Heart Valve Program at Memorial Health Care System offers a revolutionary procedure for the treatment of aortic valve stenosis for patients who previously weren’t candidates for surgical valve replacement.

 Transcatheter Aortic Valve Replacement (TAVR) is a minimally invasive procedure that enables a collapsible aortic heart valve to be placed inside the heart.
-The Edwards SAPIEN Valve is the first and only TAVR therapy to receive FDA approval.
-Memorial performed the third implant in the nation using the newly FDA approved SAPIEN device.
+The Edwards SAPIEN Valve is the first TAVR therapy to receive FDA approval.
+Memorial performed the third implant in the nation using the FDA approved SAPIEN device.

 During the minimally invasive procedure, the TAVR device is crimped down to the size of a pencil and then placed into the body via a catheter that is inserted in an artery in the upper thigh.
 Once it’s delivered to the site of the patient’s diseased valve, the device is expanded with a balloon and begins to work immediately.